We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Shop for clear nail polish.

-Vitamin C has immune-boosting properties.
-This vitamin is also essential for wound healing and healthy skin tissue.
-It’s thought to fight HPV, but more reliable evidence is needed.
+Vitamin C has immune-boosting properties and is essential for wound healing and healthy skin tissue.
+An older

-To try it, crush up a vitamin C tablet and mix it with water.
+To try Vitamin C as a topical treatment for warts, crush up a vitamin C tablet and mix it with water.
 Apply the paste to the wart, cover with a bandage, and leave overnight.
 Repeat daily.

 Some people claim that lemon juice and vitamin C make a more effective paste.
 This could be from the acidity of lemon juice.
 Lemon juice may cause skin irritation, so use it with caution.

 Shop for vitamin C.